THE SUNDERLAND SITE - PAGE 004

 It was, I am advised opened by & named after William Ewart Gladstone, famous statesmen & four times U.K. Prime Minister.

-It would seem that Gladstone Bridge was opened at or around 1875.
-Which is a puzzle to the webmaster.
-'Gladstone' was Prime Minister for the first time through 1874 & while he kept his seat his Liberal Party was then defeated.
-They won again in 1880 & he became Prime Minister for the 2nd time.
-So in 1875 he was not Prime Minister.
-But a greater puzzle maybe.
-If South Dock was opened in 1850, as would seem to be so, what existed at that spot from 1850 to 1875 to control access to Hudson Dock - & what was it named?
+A greater puzzle maybe.
+If South Dock was opened in 1850, as would seem to be so, what existed at that spot from 1850 to 1862 to control access to Hudson Dock - & what was it named?
 Can anybody tell us?
-Gladstone Bridge as per the postcard image, at left above (of the opening of Sunderland Docks in 1850) does not seem to 'match' the bridge in the next image.
+Gladstone Bridge as per the postcard image, at left above (of the opening of Sunderland Docks in 1850) does not seem to 'match' the bridge in the images below.
 My facts may be wrong!

 An image, below, of Gladstone Bridge, kindly provided by Brian Hubbard of the 'Friends of Sunderland Old Parish Church' (a history group) & of 'Southwick History & Preservation Society'.
 Brian, we thank you!